Dhruvaraju/Info-center/terraform/05-update-destroy-resource.md

 # Update a Resource
 - Update the  configuration
 - Run `terraform plan` to see what will happen
-- Run `terraform apply` the ne configuration
+- Run `terraform apply` for applying new configuration, creating updated resource.

 ### Example updating file permission
 Update configuration as below